ocupop/dart4web/src/_tutorials/remove-elements.md

 title: "Remove DOM Elements"
 description: "Remove a child element from the DOM"

 nextpage:
-  url: /tutorials/shared-pkgs
+  url: /tutorials/fetch-data
-  title: "Install Shared Packages"
+  title: "Fetch Data Dynamically"
 prevpage:
   url: /tutorials/add-elements
   title: "Add Elements to the DOM"

 points:
   - "Use _element_.remove() to remove an element from the DOM."
   - "Remove all children from an element with _element_.children.clear()."
   - "Function expressions are a convenient way to define single-use functions."
   - "=> is a shorthand syntax for defining functions that contain just one expression."

-has-permalinks: true
-tutorial:
-  id: remove-elements
 ---

 {% comment %}